I have a confession to make…

 Download my free 90-Day Professional Success Blueprint to Complete This Process By Clicking Here ⇒ https://www.earlytorise.com/90-day-blueprint/

-To do this, I need to close 250 new clients every 90-days, 20 clients a week, or roughly three clients a day.
+To do this, I need to close 250 new clients every 90 days, 20 clients a week, or roughly three clients daily.

 And so, using the planner I gave you above, I sit down at the beginning of each quarter to strategically plan out what must be accomplished and by when to achieve my goal.